 Lower heat a bit to medium-low and let simmer, stirring occasionally, until sugar dissolves and mixture thickens into a syrup, about 10 minutes.

-Strain liquid into a bowl, pressing with the back of a wooden spoon to extract as much juice as possible.
+Strain liquid into a heatproof bowl or mason jar, pressing with the back of a wooden spoon to extract as much juice as possible.
 Discard solids…. or use them for something amazing like ice cream toppings.
-Add 1 T freshly squeezed lemon juice.
+Add lemon juice.
 Chill strawberry syrup.

 For a little extra fun… especially on a Monday, rim your glasses with rainbow sprinkles.
-I brushed a little corn syrup on the glass to make them stick.
+I brushed a little of the strawberry syrup on the glass to make them stick.

 Pour a cup of milk into a glass and mix in strawberry syrup until combined.
-I used about 3 T of strawberry syrup for cup of milk.
+I used 3-4 Tbsp of strawberry syrup for cup of milk.
 But you can add more or less, determined by taste.
+Also note that you can use any kind of milk or dairy alternative for this fresh strawberry milk.
+Skim, soy, coconut, almond… Whatever you like best!

 Also, be proud I made a drink and didn’t add vodka, gin, rum, scotch, Kahlua, etc. to it.
 Not even a trace of wine.
 And on a Monday, too.
-I’m telling you; it’s that fabulous!
-But still, I’ll probably need a glass of wine tonight as I watch The Bachelorette.
-As glorious as pink milk and sprinkles are sometimes adults need wine.
-That’s real life.
+I’m telling you; this strawberry milk is that delicious!
+But still, I’ll probably need a glass of wine tonight as I watch The Bachelorette (yes, I’m still watching, feeling only minimal amounts of shame).
+As glorious as pink milk and sprinkles are, bad reality television calls for wine.

 What food or drink can make your Monday better?